Cincinnati asbestos lawyer reviews cases of Asbestos in Schools: Exposure in Ohio

 By some estimates, around 15,000 Americans die every year from asbestos-related illness.
 Because of the large number of school buildings still wrapped in asbestos-containing products, teachers are among the occupations most likely to be exposed to asbestos at the workplace.

 According to recent data from the National Center for Health Statistics (NCHS), the education industry ranked second for mesothelioma deaths.
-A study by the National Institute for Occupational Safety and Health found that elementary school teachers were more than twice as likely as the average American to die of mesothelioma, caused by asbestos exposure.
+A study by the National Institute for Occupational Safety and Health found that elementary school teachers were more than twice as likely as the average American to die of mesothelioma or lung cancer, caused by asbestos exposure.

 Young Students at Higher Risk